Claude Davis: Derby County

-On 6 July 2007, newly promoted Derby County agreed a £3million transfer for Davis with Sheffield United, subject to a medical and work permit, signed a four-year contract on the same day.
+On 6 July 2007, newly promoted Derby County agreed a £3 million transfer for Davis with Sheffield United, subject to a medical and work permit, signed a four-year contract on the same day.
 Davis was not officially registered as a Derby County player until 25 July 2007, after a delay with his work permit.

 Crystal Palace

 Davis reunited with former Sheffield United boss Neil Warnock, in 2009, by signing a loan deal to play for Crystal Palace.
 He played an instrumental part in helping the team avoid relegation.

-Davis was expected to move to Palace on a permanent basis, but unfortunately for both him and the club, the Football League placed a transfer embargo onto the club due to unpaid bonuses to former players, and Davis remained a Derby player until the end of August (when the embargo was lifted), joining the Eagles on a two-year contract on the final day of the transfer window.
+Davis was expected to move to Palace on a permanent basis, but the Football League placed a transfer embargo onto the club due to unpaid bonuses to former players, and Davis remained a Derby player until the end of August (when the embargo was lifted), joining the Eagles on a two-year contract on the final day of the transfer window.

 During this season he played a major part in helping the team to the fifth round of the FA cup.